HOME WISE Uranium Project > Mining & Milling > Issues >

 Innu Nation President Daniel Ashini said the Innu need to be included in Aurora development plans, too, because the company is planning to build a service road to the mine that he said will go through Innu land.
 (CBC Aug.
 22, 2007)

 On Aug.
-20, 2007, Aurora Energy Resources Inc. external link announced that it has advanced its Michelin Project to the pre-feasibility stage.
+20, 2007, Aurora Energy Resources Inc. announced that it has advanced its Michelin Project to the pre-feasibility stage.
 Aurora anticipates formally registering the Michelin Project with the Canadian Environmental Assessment Agency by the end of the year.
 Pending completion of the necessary regulatory approvals and a positive feasibility study, Aurora estimates it could begin mine construction as soon as 2010 and commence production in 2013.

 Melody Lake property, Labrador

-The Nunatsiavut government external link in Labrador is hosting public meetings in Makkovik and Postville this week to hear from people who are concerned about a proposed uranium mine.
+The Nunatsiavut government in Labrador is hosting public meetings in Makkovik and Postville this week to hear from people who are concerned about a proposed uranium mine.
 Aurora Energy Resources is test-drilling in several areas near the Labrador communities and company officials say they're close to deciding if a mine is feasible.
 (CBC Apr.
 10, 2007)

-Aurora Energy Resources Inc. external link has been given approval to test-drill for uranium in a Labrador lake, but will need to have an environmental monitor in place.
+Aurora Energy Resources Inc. has been given approval to test-drill for uranium in a Labrador lake, but will need to have an environmental monitor in place.
 The company plans to start its winter drilling program through ice at Melody Lake on March 15, 2007.

 New Brunswick